Riley Herbst

 Riley Dederick Kern Herbst (born February 24, 1999) is an American professional stock car racing driver.
 He competes full-time in the NASCAR Cup Series, driving the No. 35 Toyota Camry XSE for 23XI Racing.

+For 2027, Herbst will drive the No. 84 Camry XSE for Legacy Motor Club.

 Racing career

 Early years

 Herbst began racing karts as a five-year-old.
 He progressed through legends, Speed Trucks, and Super Late Models.

 In 2015, Herbst raced weekly at Irwindale Speedway in a Super Late Model as well as winning the track's Speed Trucks championship.
 In 2016, he raced several NASCAR East and West series races along with racing a Super Late Model at Irwindale.

 Off-road racing

 Herbst is from a family rooted in off-road racing.
 His father Troy, grandfather Jerry, and uncles Ed and Tim participate in desert racing such as the Baja 500 and Baja 1000.
 The quartet was inducted into the Southern Nevada Sports Hall of Fame in 2014.

 During his youth, Herbst competed in the Lucas Oil Off Road Racing Series' Junior 1 Kart division.

 In 2020, Herbst joined his cousins Pierce and Thor at the 2020 Baja 1000, where they finished second in the Trophy Truck Spec class.
 The trio also ran the 2021 1000 and placed ninth.

-Herbst, his father, Troy, and Jordan Dean won the Trophy Truck Spec class in the 2023 Baja 1000, finishing 8th overall.
+Herbst, his father, Troy, and Jordan Dean won the Trophy Truck Spec class in the 2023 Baja 1000, finishing eighth overall.